Ahinga Selemani: Club career

 In 2015, he played in the Premier Development League with AFC Ann Arbor in the Great Lakes Premier League.

 In 2016, he played with the Ventura County Fusion in the Premier Development League.

-In February 2017, Selemani went on trial with Superleague Greece side Panetolikos.
+In February 2017, Selemani went on trial with Super League Greece side Panetolikos.
 He subsequently signed a three-year contract with the club.
 In August 2017, he mutually terminated his contract, without having appeared in an official match, electing to return to North America.

 In July 2018, Selemani signed with second tier Czech National Football League side Vlašim.
 He also spent some time with their B team in the sixth tier I.A Class, including scoring a hat trick May 20, 2019 against Úvaly.

 In October 2019, Selemani signed with New Zealand Football Championship side Hawke's Bay United.
 He scored 10 goals and added 6 assists in 16 games that season, winning the Hawke's Bay's player of the season award.
 He was also a runner-up in the league MVP race and was the team's Player's choice player of the year and Coach's choice player of the year.

 In July 2020, he joined Gibraltar National League team Lincoln Red Imps.

 In December 2020, he signed with Canadian Premier League club Cavalry FC for the 2021 season.
 He scored his first goals for the club on June 30, netting a brace in a 4–1 victory over Atlético Ottawa.

 In January 2022, he signed a short-term deal with Gudja United in the Maltese Premier League.

 In late December 2022, he joined USL League One side One Knoxville SC, ahead of the 2023 season.

 In July 2023, Selemani returned to the Canadian Premier League, signing with Valour FC.
 He made his debut on July 23, in a substitute appearance against York United FC.

 In November 2024, he signed with Mġarr United in the Maltese Challenge League.